Skip to main content

 When you unlock an achievement, CairnHolm tells you about it with a notification designed to feel like it actually matters.

 On desktop, a card slides up from the bottom-right of the screen: your achievement badge in a custom frame, the achievement name, and a brief description of what you did to earn it.
-A backdrop dim settles over the page, making the moment feel like an arrival.
+A backdrop dims the page behind it.

 On mobile, a full-screen modal appears with a spring animation — centered on the screen, with an ambient glow behind the badge and a dismissal button in CairnHolm's terracotta.
 Multiple achievements queue sequentially, so if you log a first run, complete a workout goal, and trigger a parks milestone in the same session, each one gets its moment.